 In late 2011, Tampa International Airport officials began the process of updating the Master Plan for the airport’s 3,300-acre campus.
-The final plan, approved in 2013, outlines three phases of expansion to accommodate 35 million passengers each year, more than double the current number of annual passengers.
+The final plan, approved in 2013, allows the airport to accommodate up to 35 million passengers each year, and is divided into three distinct phases: Decongestion, enabling and expansion.
 It allows a “build as demand dictates” approach to growth, with phases based on passenger volume.
-The first phase takes care of immediate needs to decongest the curbsides, roads and Main Terminal.
-It includes a 2.6 million-square-foot consolidated rental center near the entrance to the airport, a 1.4-mile automated people mover and an expansion of the Main Terminal.
-The project is expected to create or save nearly 9,000 construction-related jobs.

-Take the virtual tour of the new rental car facility and automated people mover system on the Airport's YouTube channel.
+Take the virtual tour of the new rental car center and SkyConnect automated people mover system on the Airport's YouTube channel.